Richie47/nba-trade-machine/README.md

 Create a functioning home page for the user to select teams for trades [DONE]

-Create a working server to connect multiple pages together [WIP]
+Create a working server to connect multiple pages together [DONE]

-A generic algorithm that be able to parse through the SQL database or a .json file and create a team roster automatically
+A generic algorithm that be able to parse through the SQL database or a .json file and create a team roster automatically [WIP]

 Implement trade logic